uptycslabs/terraform-google-gcp-integration/README.md

 ```
 ### Notes:-
   * For more input parameters please follow below ##Inputs section and modify if required.
-  * By default integration_projects will filter all ACTIVE projects for integration , pass project ids with comma-separated for restriction or use python script for more filters.
+  * By default, with an empty `integration_projects`, ALL active projects are integrated.
+  * It is recommended to pass comma-separated list of project ids so specific projects are integrated.
+  * Python script is available (check repo) generate project list with the help of advanced filters.

 ### 6.Execute Terraform script to get credentials.json and project-list.json
 ```